LLMnesia vs Obsidian for AI Conversation Notes

 What Obsidian does

-Obsidian users tend to have well-developed personal knowledge management systems — they've thought carefully about how to capture and connect information.
-For AI-assisted workflows, some Obsidian users copy useful AI responses into notes, use plugins to log conversations, or maintain prompts as reusable templates.
+Obsidian users tend to have well-developed knowledge systems.
+For AI-assisted work, some copy useful AI responses into notes, use plugins to log conversations, or keep prompts as reusable templates.

-Where it works well for AI output: Long-form responses you know you'll reference — a structured analysis, a piece of writing you want to revise, a decision framework you plan to use repeatedly.
+Where it works well for AI output: long-form responses you know you will reference, like a structured analysis, a piece of writing to revise, or a decision framework you will reuse.

-Where it breaks down: It requires you to decide what to save at the time of the conversation.
-Anything you don't explicitly copy into Obsidian is lost to your vault — even if you would have wanted it months later.
+Where it breaks down: it requires you to decide what to save at the time of the conversation.
+Anything you do not explicitly copy in is absent from your vault, even if you would have wanted it months later.

 What LLMnesia does differently